robertd/cdk-karpenter/API.md

 ```

 - *Type:* aws-cdk-lib.Duration
-- *Default:* 2592000

-Time in seconds in which ndoes will expire and get replaced.
+Time in seconds in which nodes will expire and get replaced.

-i.e. Duration.hours(12)
+If omitted, the feature is disabled and nodes will never expire. i.e. Duration.days(7)

 ---